The Integral Role of Human Sacrifice in Aztec Cultures

 In actuality, the Aztec sacrifices took place because they had a religion of their own, a much darker religion, but a religion nonetheless.

-The entire nation seemed to agree with this philosophy, and so it was considered an honor to be the next guy on the chopping block.
+The entire nation seemed to agree with this philosophy, and so it was considered an honour to be the next guy on the chopping block.

 Calendar and Rituals